WCS Naturally Felled Trees Series

 WCS Naturally Felled Trees Series 3.0

-They’re currently available exclusively through the Columbia City Gallery (Seattle, WA) and the Bellevue Arts Museum (Bellevue, WA).
-Each comes with one palm wax tea light candle (so that you’re able to enjoy it immediately while your extra palm wax tea lights and tapers are being locally sourced or are in the mail (hint, hint)), some handmade tags disclosing real and not-so-real features and benefits and a printed card briefly explaining the philosophy behind the design and how to obtain more palm wax tea lights and tapers from GoodLight Natural Candles as well as how to learn more about other WCS projects.
+Each v4.0 candle holder comes with one candle holder able to accommodate one tea light or one taper candle, three felt pads, one glass chimney, one complimentary GoodLight palm wax tea light candle (so that you’re able to enjoy it immediately while your extra GoodLight palm wax tea lights and tapers are being locally sourced or are in the mail (hint, hint)), handmade tags disclosing real and not-so-real features and benefits and a printed card briefly explaining the philosophy behind the design and how to obtain more GoodLight candles as well as how to learn more about other WCS projects.

 NFTS 2_0_1